ctxzero/ctxzero/README.md

 ## 🎯 Long-Term Vision

 - Expanding skills through platforms like HackTheBox and advanced CTFs
-- Earning certifications such as CRTO and OSCP
+- Earning certifications such as CPTS 4-5 months and OSCP in like 8-12months.
-- Establishing a freelance career and personal cybersecurity brand
+- Establishing a freelance career and personal cybersecurity brand in the long term

 ---